 Choreographers: Luciana Freire D’Anunciação & Kelly McInnes

 A work-in-progress duet celebrating our animality, sensuality, biological cycles and interdependence with all living beings.
 Inspired by symbiosis, interspecies kinship and reciprocal ecology, the duo unfolds through ongoing encounters and evolutions; becoming other; becoming-with.
-RSVP now.

 Choreographers & Performers: Visible Bodies Collective

 Visible Bodies Collective, founded by Lindsay Delaronde (Kanienkehaka) and co-founders Cheryl Henhawke (Kanienkehaha, Seneca), Elowynn Rose (Metis), and Nicole Mandryk (Anishinaabe, Ukrainian), is an inter-cultural, inter-generational group of BIPOC artists and dancers, who come from many nations and places across Turtle Island.
 Their core value is creating safe spaces for Indigenous women to research, create, and perform.
 They will share a new work that weaves story and rhythm to heal past, present and future, and to orate their experiences.
-RSVP now.

 Choreographer: Kemi Craig

 Bearing Witness uses choreography, improvisational dance, sensory responsive technology, and audience engagement to amplify the connection between spectatorship and performativity.
 During her Dance Victoria residency, Kemi Craig collaborated with multimedia artist/entrepreneur Justin Love to learn coding electronics which respond to movement and sound, and these technologies inform her work.
-RSVP now.